JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-map center="40, 0" zoom="1.5">
 <param ve-map-layer geojson url="https://raw.githubusercontent.com/jstor-labs/plant-humanities/master/geojson/map.pelargonium.geojson" title="pelargonium" active>

 Morphological traits also differentiate the _Pelargonium_ from the _Geranium_.
 Several key differences between the genera can be observed by comparing the reproductive systems of the two plants: the flowers.
 The _Pelargonium_ flower parts are arranged bilaterally around one axis making them quite distinct from the radially oriented ones of the _Geranium_.
-While the _Geranium_ has five nectaries at the base of the petals, the _Pelargonium_ has only one embedded in the receptacle.
+Another difference is that, while the _Geranium_ has five nectaries at the base of the petals, the _Pelargonium_ has only one embedded in the receptacle.
 A final divergence between the two is the number of fertile stamens and their groupings.
 The _Pelargonium_ has between one and seven stamens, attached at the base; the _Geranium_, meanwhile, has either five or ten free stamens.

 ### References
 [^ref1]: Hartley, Jenny.
 “Dickens and the Geranium.” _The Dickensian_, vol. 114, no. 504, 2018, pp. 5-14.